 The event will delve into the role of Islam in promoting environmental stewardship and how it can inspire individuals to take action towards a more sustainable future.
 Our speakers, Rhamis Kent and Ibrahim Abdul-Matin, will share their insights from their respective works, “Saving Truth and Beauty in a Destructive World: The Islamic Solution” and “Green Deen: What Islam Teaches About Protecting the Planet”.
 They will highlight the importance of recognizing the interdependence of all creatures and the need to protect and preserve nature as a way to honor God’s creation.

 Ibrahim Abdul-Matin is the author of Green Deen: What Islam Teaches About Protecting the Planet and is the co-founder of Green Squash Consulting, a New York based management firm that works with individuals and organizations committed to equity and justice.

 Rhamis Kent is a permaculture expert who has taught and assisted in projects all around the globe.
 Currently he serves as a consultant with United Designers International, a Supervisory Board member of Ecosystem Restoration Camps Foundation, and as a Trustee and Implementation Team member at Plant for Peace Foundation (UK).

-Co-sponsored by: Climate Action Capacity Project, Franklin Environmental Center at Hillcrest, and Faithfully Sustainable.
+Co-sponsored by: Climate Action Capacity Project, Franklin Environmental Center at Hillcrest, the Scott Center, and Faithfully Sustainable.

 - Sponsored by:

-- Muslim Student Association (MSA); Environmental Affairs; Charles P. Scott Center for Spiritual and Religious Life
+- Muslim Students Association (MSA); Environmental Affairs; Charles P. Scott Center for Spiritual and Religious Life; NEW PERENNIALS PROJECT